-As a personal finance blogger with an interest in nutrition, however, I get extremely irritated at the number of articles that simply tell readers to go forth and buy leafy greens.
-Not only do these articles often ignore the financial constraints that many grocery shoppers are facing—convenience foods are cheaper and last longer and are more likely to offer coupons—they also don’t take into account the intimidation factor of eating outside your comfort zone.
+As a personal finance blogger with an interest in nutrition, that really irritates me.
+Not only does the advice to simply go forth and buy leafy greens often ignore the financial constraints that many grocery shoppers are facing—convenience foods are cheaper and last longer and are more likely to offer coupons—but it also doesn’t take into account the intimidation factor of eating outside your comfort zone.

 Even though I have never gotten the hang of soaking dried beans, the canned variety is still extremely nutritious and inexpensive.
 (The only nutrition concern with canned beans is the higher sodium content).
 At less than a dollar per can (and usually closer to 50 cents or less if you purchase the store brand), a can of garbanzo, black, kidney, navy, or your favorite beans is a great source of protein and fiber.